• Skip to primary navigation

 Nutrition per Serving

-Serving: 0.5recipe | Calories: 41kcal | Carbohydrates: 10.5g | Sodium: 4mg | Fiber: 2g | Sugar: 7g
+Serving: 0.5 recipe | Calories: 41 kcal | Carbohydrates: 10.5 g | Sodium: 4 mg | Fiber: 2 g | Sugar: 7 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Low-Carb Desserts
+More Desserts

-• Keto mug cake served on a white plate with a fork.
+• Keto mug cake is served on a white plate with a fork.

 Keto Mug Cake